 In treatment, we work with families to change their approach to these conversations, where we can address the underlying dysfunction.

 Time with loved ones is worth more than money

 There's a great line from The Devil Wears Prada where the boyfriend tells his girlfriend, the main character, that the phone call you take is the person you want to spend time with.
 He’s trying to have a meaningful conversation with her, while she prioritizes her boss.

 In our work at Caron, we strive to help people understand that time is perhaps a more powerful resource than money.
 If you want your kids to love you, is it better to spend a fortune on presents or spend time playing with them?

 We challenge people to look at their relationships with the people around them, to their work, and to their money.
 How much time do they spend thinking about money or work?
 Is the boundary between their work life and home life set appropriately?
 What does “enough” look like to them?
 Are they able to give up some control and delegate responsibilities?

-As a clinician, I understand that talking about money can be scary.
+As a clinician, I understand that talking about money can be scary, be it about how money is affecting your life or how it's being used, like with gambling addiction.
 But if you feel like financial gain is driving too many of your decisions, isolating you or leaving you unfulfilled, I encourage you to speak with a behavioral healthcare professional.
 You may be surprised that there are small changes you can make related to these issues that over time can have a positive impact in your life.